UnacceptableBehaviour/algorithms/README.tex.md

 **Concept of auxiliary space**, in the above python code that would be stack I assume.

-Instrument the merge sort code
+Instrument the merge sort code - s

 [Difference between theta, omega complexity and big O](https://www.youtube.com/watch?v=6Ol2JbwoJp0)